bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/06-minimisation.md

 - "Run a `sander` command to minimise the initial structure."
 - "Explain briefly the options in the sander input file."
 keypoints:
-- "After adding water molecules and combining coordinates of different system elements we have to relax the system to fix any bad contacts (LEap had warned us already of some bad contacts in the structure)."
+- "After adding water molecules and combining coordinates of different system elements we have to minimise the system to fix any bad contacts (LEap had warned us already of some bad contacts in the structure)."
-- "Removing bad contacts at this point will prevent our system from blowing up later on."
+- "Removing bad contacts at this point will prevent our system from failing catastrophically later down the line."
-- "Combining different minimisation methods is a good practice to avoid getting stuck into a local minima."
+- "Combining different minimisation methods is a good practice and can help to avoid getting stuck into a local minima."
-- "The `GMAX` value let us know which position we are sampling in the potential energy surface."
 ---

 Before running any QM/MM simulation, we must **ALWAYS** equilibrate the system using only molecular mechanics (MM).
 This step will take approx. 20 min, so we are going to submit the calculation NOW on the short queue of ARCHER using the following script: